When Do I Need an Architect for a Remodel?

 Architect Steven told us that they typically offer “pre-design services for a modest fee (fixed cost, not hourly) that would include—among other things—a site visit, code review, preliminary budget and schedule estimates, and feasibility.
 This fee is credited against the fee for our full services if we proceed with a project.
 However, the deliverables can just as easily be used to engage with another firm if that is a better fit.”

 Do you need an architect for your project?
-Sweeten matches homeowners—for free—with design and build firms that offer architectural services.
-When you’re ready to get started on your home remodel, work with Sweeten to renovate with the best vetted contractors.
+We match homeowners—for free—with design-build firms that offer architectural services.
+When you’re ready to get started on your home remodel, work with us to renovate with the best vetted contractors.

 More popular questions